 “Do you remember the stories we were told as children?”
 I questioned.

-“The parts about the curse and not killing an innocent person.
+“The parts about triggering the curse and not killing an innocent person.
 Do you remember how the story went?”

 “Not really, but there was a circle, and you walked beyond it covered in innocent blood, never to return to your home again.
 I remember that part.
 It’s been years since I read those fairy tales, Al.”

 The air was filled with current music and the loud conversations of the people around us.
 Sports played on the televisions above the bar.
-Unruly children ran free in the open spaces.
-A cold aura filled the room.
-It came up from the floor and clung to my bare legs, sliding up my back and wrapping itself around my neck.
+Unruly children ran free in the open spaces, high on sugar and strobing video game lights.

 When a chair opened up, I hopped off Leo’s lap and grabbed the spot.
 I sat looking at my phone with my back securely to the wall.
 Google didn’t have our Clan stories, but a few myths about the hierarchy of angels popped at the top of my search box.

-“Maybe you, Darlin, but certainly not me.”
+“Maybe you, darlin’, but certainly not me.”
 Leo grabbed my beer mug and finished off the last of the lukewarm liquid before refilling the glass for me.